 The afternoon before turkey season opened, we got the truck stuck in a snowdrift that covered the road on the way to our camp spot.
 It took us several hours of digging and hauling logs and rocks in order to finally free the truck.
 By the time we finally pitched our tents and built a fire, the sun was going down and the temps were dipping towards freezing, so we opted to fill our bellies with red meat, potatoes, and a nip of bourbon.

-The next day unfolded about as perfectly as any day of turkey hunting can.
+The next day unfolded about as perfectly as any day of turkey hunting can, which was great since we love to hunt using rifles and even bows as the ones you can see in this Review here.
 I screwed up our first setup on a tom gobbling his head off, but our second setup worked out pretty well.
 Austin shot a real nice mature bird that came into our mid morning setup.
 After cleaning his gobbler up and getting ready for the packout, we decided to make another set up on our way out.
 After a hen came clucking in, a young jake wandered in from the opposite direction.
 I couldn’t resist and knocked him down for a nice double bird day.

 It’s not often that things work out like this on this hunt.
 I felt blessed to have a successful hunt and still have the weekend to spend with my family.
 After cleaning and stowing gear, it seems like a long time until the fall hunting seasons kick back on.